olengs/WebNotes/content/posts/sockets.md

 date: 2024-08-25
 tags: ["c++", "sockets", "networking"]
 author: ["JC"]
-draft: true
+draft: false
 weight: 0
 ShowToc: true
 ---

 ### Introduction
 This is my notes for c++ sockets.
+There will be differences when using sockets in windows and linux/unix/OSX.
+This is due to the different socket types where windows uses [POSIX sockets](https://en.wikipedia.org/wiki/Berkeley_sockets#BSD_and_POSIX_sockets) and unix/OSX uses [Berkeley sockets](https://en.wikipedia.org/wiki/Berkeley_sockets)

 ### Libs required for sockets
 For windows you will require the winsock from windows (ws2_32.lib)